bodywork-ml/bodywork-pipeline-with-aporia-monitoring/README.md

 This repository demonstrates how to integrate [Aporia's](https://www.aporia.com) ML model monitoring service into a [Bodywork](https://www.bodyworkml.com) serving pipeline.
 The steps for engineering the pipeline are:

-1. Create synthetic regression datasets off-line - see the notebook `notebook/create_datasets.ipynb`.
+1. Create synthetic regression datasets off-line - see the notebook `notebooks/create_datasets.ipynb`.
-2. Train a model off-line, upload it to cloud object storage and register the datasets with Aporia - see the notebook `notebook/train_model.ipynb` notebook.
+2. Train a model off-line, upload it to cloud object storage and register the datasets with Aporia - see the notebook `notebooks/train_model.ipynb` notebook.
 3. Use FastAPI to develop a web service for exposing the model (downloaded from cloud object storage), and setup the Aporia client to log predictions, so that the model can be monitored in production - see `pipeline/serve_model.py`.
 4. Configure the deployment to Kubernetes in `bodywork.yaml`.
 5. Deploy to Kubernetes using the Bodywork CLI.

 To run this project yourself, follow the steps below.
 All of the datasets and model artefacts required to run and deploy the pipeline are hosted on a publicly accessible AWS S3 bucket, so there's no need to setup anything unless you want to.

-## Setup Python Virtual Environment and Install Required Packages
+## Requirements

 Before we get going,